 - Choose a variety of plants that will provide nectar and pollen throughout the growing season. - Resist the urge to have a totally manicured lawn and garden.
 Leave bare ground for ground nesting bees.
 Leave areas of dead wood and leaf litter for other insects. - Find local resources to help you in your efforts.
-Contact your local garden club or conservation groups.
+Contact your local native plant/botany study group or conservation groups.
 Visit your regional botanic gardens and arboreta.